 11. Do Some Bird Watching

-You might think at first that this is primarily an outdoor activity, but not always.
+You might think at first that this is primarily an outdoor winter activity, but not always.
 If you have a big bay window looking on a stretch of nature or just even a big yard, then you can sit with your grandchildren and watch for various species of birds, identifying them and learning about them.
 It’s even possible to watch aviary cams online with a good Internet connection.
 The same can happen for aquariums that live-stream as you identify and count the fish.

 12. Dinner Date

 This can also be a dessert date or lunch date.
 You can treat your grandchildren to slices of cake and bowls of ice cream, just like your own grandparents likely once did.
 Besides, there’s no grandparent alive that doesn’t pass up a chance to show off their grandkid.

 13. Sing Karaoke